jewettaij/ndautocrr/README.md

 is used.

-3. For convenience, a crude estimate of the correlation length (also called the correlation time) is printed to the standard error.
+3. For convenience, a crude estimate of the correlation length (or correlation time) is printed to the standard error.
+-By default, the correlation length is estimated by finding the location *j* where $C(j)/C(0)$ crosses *1/e*.
-If the *-t* threshold argument is specified, the correlation length is estimated from the location on the curve where it crosses the threshold.
+-If the threshold is adjusted (using the *-t* argument), then the correlation length is estimated by fitting the curve to an exponentially decaying function, considering only the point where it crosses the user-specified threshold.
+(So if the threshold is set to *1/e^2*, and *C(j)/C(0)=1/e^2*, then the correlation length will be reported as *j/2*.)
-If the *-L* argument is specified, the correlation length is estimated from the integral of the curve (ie. sum of the entries) between *0* and *L*.
+-If the *-L* argument (*L*) is specified, the correlation length is estimated by summing *Σ_j C(j)* from j=0 to j=L.
-*(If both are specified, then the threshold method is preferrentially used.)*
-Neither of these strategies is a robust way to estimate correlation length.
-*(Ideally, the autocorrelation function should fit to a decaying exponential.
-Graphing the autocorrelation function is always a good way to visually verify whether this is a good assumption.)*
+(Graphing the autocorrelation function is always a good way to choose an appropriate "-L" parameter, especially if oscillations are present.)
+-If both are specified, then the threshold method is preferentially used *(unless C(j)/C(0) fails to decay enough before j reaches L).*
+There are more robust methods for estimating the correlation length, but these methods are the simplest.

 ## Optional arguments